iomentum/cargo-scaffold/README.md

     cargo-scaffold scaffold [FLAGS] [OPTIONS] <template>

 FLAGS:
-    -a, --append        Append files in the target directory, create directory with the project name if it doesn't already exist but doesn't overwrite existing file (use force for that kind of usage)
-    -f, --force         Override target directory if it exists -h, --help          Prints help information
+    -a, --append        Append files in the target directory, create directory with the project name if it doesn't already exist but doesn't overwrite existing file (use force for that kind of usage) -f, --force         Override target directory if it exists -h, --help          Prints help information
     -p, --passphrase    Specify if your SSH key is protected by a passphrase -V, --version       Prints version information

 OPTIONS:
-    -c, --commit <commit>
+    -t, --git_ref <git_ref>
-            Full commit hash from which the template is cloned (i.e.: "deed14dcbf17ba87f6659ea05755cf94cb1464ab")
+            Full commit hash or tag from which the template is cloned (i.e.: "deed14dcbf17ba87f6659ea05755cf94cb1464ab" or "v0.5.0")
     -n, --name <name>
             Specify the name of your generated project (and so skip the prompt asking for it)